 - Citavi: citation styles that include cross-references, mistakes in user-created styles

-Some footnote citation styles are updated with every new reference added.
+Some footnote citation styles carry out complicated calculations with every new reference added.

 - checking whether a title has been cited before (ibid., see footnote x)

 - checking whether there is more than one publication by a single author (idem)

 - when a citation style script suppresses specific reference types in the bibliography